Functional principal component analysis with informative observation times: Theoretical Properties

-\begin{assumption} In the intensity function $\lambda(t) = \lambda_0(t)\exp[g\{{Z}(t)\}^{\T}\beta_0]$, $\lambda_0(t)$ is a known function up to a finite number of parameters and satisfies that $\lambda_0(t)$ is continuous and strictly positive, and $g\{Z(t)\}$ is almost surely bounded over $[0, \tau]$. \end{assumption} This assumption specifies a parametric form for the baseline intensity to ensure that a desirable convergence rate can be achieved when replacing the true intensity function with the estimated one in \eqref{eq-meanweight}.
-The following theorem establishes the convergence rate for the proposed mean function estimator.
+\begin{assumption} In the intensity function $\lambda(t) = \lambda_0(t)\exp[g\{\overline{O}(t)\}^{\T}\beta_0]$, $\lambda_0(t)$ belongs to $C^{p}([0, \tau]$) for some $p \geq d$ and is strictly positive, and $g\{\overline{O}(t)\}$ is almost surely bounded over $[0, \tau]$. \end{assumption} This assumption specifies a smoothness property for the baseline intensity to ensure that a desirable convergence rate can be achieved when replacing the true intensity function with the estimated one in \eqref{eq-meanweight}.
+This assumption is commonly adopted in a semiparametric Cox model \citep{cox1972} for modeling the intensity function for a counting process.
+We can estimate $\beta$ by the partial likelihood approach, the cumulative baseline intensity function $\Lambda_0(t) = \int_0^t \lambda_0(s) \de s$ by Breslow's estimator, and further $\lambda_0(t)$ by a kernel-smoothed estimator defined in (S18).
+More details can be found in $\mathsection$S.2 in the supplementary material.
+Under Assumption \ref{ass: intensity}, according to \cite{andersen2012statistical}, $\hat{\beta}$ is $\sqrt{n}$-consistent, and $\hat{\lambda}_0(t)$ is a consistent estimator of $\lambda$ with rate $n^{-p/(2p + 1)}$, if the bandwidth $h_n$ satisfies $h_n \asymp n^{-1/(2p + 1)}$ and the kernel $K$ is of order $\floor*p$, which denotes the greatest integer strictly less than $p$ \cite[p.~5]{tsybakov2009}.
+Under this assumption, the convergence rate of $\hat{\lambda}(t)$ is no slower than the uniform convergence rate given in Theorem \ref{thm-meanconsistency}.
+Consequently, this semiparametric estimate of $\lambda(t)$ will not affect the uniform convergence rate of the proposed mean and/or covariance function.
+The following theorem establishes the uniform convergence rate for the proposed mean function estimator.